 Importance of Transaction Monitoring

 Money transactions can occur very frequently in money remittance systems, and some of these transactions may involve the risks of money laundering and terrorism financing.
 These transactions are almost impossible to control by service providers' compliance officers manually.
 For this reason, the technological response to this need of the sector is Transaction Monitoring.
 Transaction Monitoring, money remittance service providers, creates various rules, and transactions are controlled by automatically defining them in every transaction they mediate.

 Money remittance system providers can create dynamic rules and scenarios with our advanced features.
-Moreover, they can test these rules before they are implemented in the sandbox test environment.
+Moreover, they can test these rules before implementing them in the sandbox test environment.
 In addition, with real-time alarm management, suspicious transactions in transactions can also generate alarms and warn institutions.
 Thus, suspicious transactions in the transactions can be detected, and Suspicious Activity Reports (SARs) can be created and sent to the necessary authorities when necessary.

 With applications such as KYC, CDD, Transaction Monitoring that regulations deem necessary for the money remittance sector, institutions can cope with money laundering risks and reduce the risks.
 This is sometimes required in these apps.
 Sanction Scanner is an Anti-Money Laundering Compliance software and offers compatibility for small and medium sites in most parts of the world.
 Protect your business with our PEP, Sanctions, and Adverse Media screening tool.
-You can always use real-time data with Sanction Scanner lists that comply with all regional sanctions, CTF, and Anti-Money Laundering requirements.
+With Sanction Scanner lists, you can always use real-time data that comply with all regional sanctions, CTF, and Anti-Money Laundering requirements.
 For more information.
 You can request a demo or contact us for detailed information.